 PBL-BioAfrica in a nutshell

-Climate-smart agriculture (CSA) will be introduced as the guiding principle in business development.
+PBL-BioAfrica is a collaborative project for strengthening the capacity in bioeconomy HEIs (Higher Education Institutions) in Kenya and Zambia.
+We integrate problem-based learning (PBL) methods into bio-entrepreneurship education to equip graduates with practical and entrepreneurial skills needed in working life.
+We also strengthen open distance learning to reach a large number of students.
+Climate-smart agriculture will be introduced as the guiding principle in business development.
 In addition, recognising the role and potential of women in agriculture will improve both equality and economic development.